What Is Bottom-Up Budgeting and Forecasting?

 Examples in Sales Forecasting

-Forecasting and budgeting in a bottom-up fashion has the strength of forcing attention to specific categories of expenditure, output, and revenue, which is necessary to plan and manage the activities of individual reporting units, departments, plants, etc. Setting hiring, scheduling and production plans, for example, requires such specificity.
+Forecasting and budgeting in a bottom-up fashion have the advantage of forcing attention to specific categories of expenditure, output, and revenue, which is necessary to plan and manage the activities of individual reporting units, departments, plants, etc. Setting hiring, scheduling, and production plans, for example, requires such specificity.

 Likewise, in sales forecasting, there is a normal bias for sales teams and product managers to enter lowball estimates, for the same reasons as articulated immediately above with respect to budgeting.